Tristan Rogers: General Hospital

 Rogers returned to General Hospital as Robert Scorpio on 29 February 2012 after Anna Devane (Finola Hughes) called him back to Port Charles to tell him that their daughter Robin Scorpio-Drake had been killed in a lab accident.
 After seven episodes, he left again on 8 March 2012.
 Rogers expressed disappointment.
 He later returned to the series on 15 November 2012 but later departed on 18 December 2012 as his character was drugged into a coma.
 Rogers reprised the role on 4 October 2013 as part of his on-screen daughter's return.
 However, on 14 November 2013 it was announced that he would be departing the series to return to The Young and the Restless as Colin Atkinson.
 He made his last appearance on 30 January 2014.

 Rogers returned to the series as Robert Scorpio on 17 December 2015 but he was also portraying Colin on Y&R at the same time.
 He later left the series on 2 February 2016, although he briefly returned from 26 August to 9 September in the same year.

 Rogers returned to General Hospital in April 2018 for a story arc in which he aids Anna Devane who is trying to locate her long lost son Henrik Faison.
-Henrik is the unknown child that she bore in secret with the late Cesar Faison.
+Henrik is the unknown child that she bore in secret with Cesar Faison.
 After leaving the show on 1 June 2018, he later returned yet again from 27 July to 12 September in the same year for another story arc where Anna and Finn go missing.
-In 2019, he returned to the show again on 25 January and has remained on the show since then on a recurring basis.
+He exited the role when Robert left Port Charles on November 12, 2024.
+He made an unannounced two-day guest return, from 17 to 18 July 2025.

 The Young and the Restless

 Rogers returned to daytime television on 8 December 2010 when he joined the cast of The Young and the Restless as Colin Atkinson.
 He was placed on contract with the show in February 2011.
 However, Rogers' character was written out of the series in October 2011.
 He returned to the role briefly in 2012.
+In 2025, following Rogers' death, the serial announced his final television appearance (as Colin) aired on 26 August of that year.